-1.4 Site Works artworks InDesign set-up
+1.4 City of Sydney licensed artworks InDesign set-up

 - 1 Create a new file in Adobe InDesign

 - 1. Find out your hoarding measurements.

 - 2. Set your InDesign document size at 10% of actual size.
 Always check the specifications with your printer.

 - Copy and paste artworks to your file